dieHard Back Issues!!!!

-This site proves that "commodore does not equal commodore," in that everything is seen from the US.
+This site proves that "commodore does not equal commodore," in that everything is seen from the USA point of view.
 Machines, like the 264, that didn't make it in the US, may have appeared in other parts of the World.
 So keep that in mind when an article says something did or didn't happen.

 I hope you enjoy this site as it grows over the weeks, months and years to come.